marrlab/HematoFatePrediction/README.md

 ## Predicting cell-specific lineage scores
 Required software:
-* caffe
+* caffe ([this fork](https://github.com/flophys/caffe) allowing for prediction with concatenation layer)
 * python 2.7
 * theano, h5py

 Based on the image patches generated using the celldetection script along with the displacemnt feature, our models can be applied to obtain cell-specific predictions of lineage choice.
-We illustrate the workflow in an ipython notebook that can be viewed [interactively]().
+We illustrate the workflow in an ipython notebook that can be viewed [interactively](http://nbviewer.ipython.org/github/QSCD/HematoFatePrediction/blob/master/cellprediction/Predict_cell_fates.ipynb).
 This workflow includes processing of image patches, the extraction of convoluational neural network (CNN)-based patch-specific features as well as the final prediction of lineage choice using a recurent neural network (RNN).

 ## Training
 Required software:
-* caffe
+* caffe ([this fork](https://github.com/flophys/caffe) for prediction with concatenation layer)
 * python 2.7
 * theano, scikit-learn, h5py

 In addition to Model training is perfromed in two steps.
 First, a CNN is trained based on the image patched generated using the celldetection script along with the displacemnt feature.
 We provide the caffe model specification for training the model in `CNN_train_test.prototxt` which, along with the solver specifications detaied in `CNN_solver.prototxt`can be used to train the CNN.
-We provide fully trained models (for all rounds (?)) and solverstates, allowing users to fine-tune models for specific applications.
-After training, the CNNs are used to derive patch-specific features.
+We further provide a fully trained model and solverstate, allowing users to fine-tune models for specific applications.
+After training, the CNN is used to derive patch-specific features.
 We provide the extracted features for all experiments as a resource that can be downloaded [here]().

  Next, these CNN-based features are used as input for training an RNN in order to obtain cell-specific lineage scores.
  RNN training is illustrated in the python script `train_conv.py`.